falcon646/DevOps-Documentation/AshokIT/DevOps Raghu/Session 52 - Persistant Volumes and Claims.md

 This Pod uses the PVC named my-pvc, and the storage from the PV my-pv is mounted to the path /usr/share/nginx/html inside the container.

+#### Provisioning
+There are two ways to provision persistent storage volumes in Kubernetes:

+- Static
+PVs are created by Kubernetes cluster administrators and exist in the Kubernetes API.
+PVs represent real storage, and these stores provided by PVs are available to all users in the cluster.
+With static provisioning, the PV is created in advance by the cluster administrator; the developer creates the PVC and the Pod, and the Pod uses the storage provided by the PV through the PVC.

+- Dynamic
+For dynamic provisioning, when none of the static PVs created by the administrator can match the user’s PVC, the cluster will try to automatically provision a storage volume for the PVC, which is based on StorageClass.
+In the dynamic provisioning direction, the PVC needs to request a storage class, but this storage class must be pre-created and configured by the administrator.
+The cluster administrator needs to enable the access controller for DefaultStorageClass in the API Server.

 ### Storage Classes
 In Kubernetes, a StorageClass is an abstraction that defines the characteristics and parameters for dynamically provisioning storage resources.
 It allows administrators to define different classes of storage and enables users to request storage without needing to know the underlying details of the storage infrastructure.